LeoJerry20/Telegram-CGPA-Bot/README.md

 ## Credits

-This application was created by S.Jayachandran.
+This application was created by S.Leo Jerry.
 Feel free to contribute to the project by submitting pull requests or reporting issues.